William Trousdale

 William Trousdale (September 23, 1790 – March 27, 1872) was an American soldier and politician.
 He served as the 13th governor of Tennessee from 1849 to 1851, and was United States Minister to Brazil from 1853 to 1857.
 He fought under Andrew Jackson in the Creek War, the War of 1812 and the Second Seminole War, and commanded the U.S. Fourteenth Infantry in the Mexican–American War.
 His military exploits earned him the nickname, "War Horse of Sumner County."

 Early life

 Trousdale was born in Orange County, North Carolina, the son of James and Elizabeth (Dobbins) Trousdale.
 His father was of Scots-Irish descent, and had served in the Continental Army during the American Revolution.
-James Trousdale was given a land grant as payment for services in the Revolution, and used this grant to acquire several hundred acres in Sumner County, Tennessee.
+Captain James Trousdale was given a land grant as payment for services in the Revolution, and used this grant to acquire several hundred acres in Sumner County, Tennessee.
 The family moved to this plot in 1796.
 In 1801, the family donated part of their land for the establishment of a new county seat for Sumner County, which was named Gallatin.
 Trousdale attended public schools and studied under a tutor, the Reverend Gideon Blackburn.